petsc/petsc/src/docs/sphinx_docs/manual/getting_started.rst

 and a frequently asked questions (FAQ) list.

 **Note to Fortran Programmers**: In most of the manual, the examples and calling sequences are given for the C/C++ family of programming languages.
-However, pure Fortran programmers can use most of the functionality of PETSc from Fortran, with only minor differences in the user interface.
+However, Fortran programmers can use all of the functionality of PETSc from Fortran, with only minor differences in the user interface.
 :any:`chapter_fortran` provides a discussion of the differences between using PETSc from Fortran and C, as well as several complete Fortran examples.
-This chapter also introduces some routines that support direct use of Fortran90 pointers.

 **Note to Python Programmers**: To program with PETSc in Python you need to install the PETSc4py package developed by Lisandro Dalcin.
 This can be done by